Self-Confirming Transformer for Belief-Conditioned Adaptation in Offline Multi-Agent Reinforcement Learning: Self-Confirming Transformer

-We consider the predator-prey task (a.k.a \texttt{simple-tag}) included in the multi-agent particle environment (MPE) \cite{lowe2017multiAC}, one of the benchmark environments in MARL.
+\textbf{Motivating Example.} We consider the predator-prey task (a.k.a \texttt{simple-tag}) included in the multi-agent particle environment (MPE) \cite{lowe2017multiAC}, one of the benchmark environments in MARL.
 As shown in \Cref{fig:simple-tag}, the environment includes a prey who moves faster and aims to evade the three predators.
-The predators are slower and try to hit the prey, while avoiding obstacles.
+The predators are slower and try to hit the prey while avoiding obstacles.

 The predators observe the relative positions and velocities of the prey, while the prey can only observe the relative positions of the other agents.
 All agents' actions are two-dimensional velocity vectors.
 Each time any one of the three predators collides with the prey, the former gets rewarded while the latter is penalized.
 The predator-prey is a mixed cooperative-competitive task, where the predators cooperate with each other to encircle the prey so that the rewards get tripled, while the game between the prey and predators is zero-sum like.
-Another environment we consider is \texttt{simple-world} shown in \Cref{fig:simple-world}, a more complicated variant of \texttt{simple-tag} as it includes 2 food particles that prey is rewarded for being close to.
-More details on the two environments are included in the appendix.
+Another environment we consider is \texttt{simple-world} shown in \Cref{fig:simple-world}, a more complicated variant of \texttt{simple-tag} as it includes two food particles that prey is rewarded for being close to.
+More details are deferred to \Cref{sec:exp}.